 I must also add that anything that negatively impacts your community of beneficial gut flora will make you susceptible to coming down with a case of SIBO.
 Although the small intestine has far fewer friendly bacteria than the colon, it isn’t entirely sterile.
 In this part of the GI tract, commensal gut flora ranges from between 101 to 103 cells per gram of contents of the intestinal lumen and they occupy both the lumen and outer mucus layer of your small intestine.

-A very, very important function of gut flora is proper regulation of our immune system.
+A very important function of gut flora is proper regulation of our immune system.
 Disturb these beneficial bacteria and you open yourself up to infections of all types, including infections of the small intestine.

 Another vital function of friendly gut flora is to prevent colonization of the gut wall by pathogens.
 They do this by producing lactic acid that makes the pH of the gut wall uninviting to bad bacteria as well as outcompete them for attachment sites and food.